jessmott18/monitoring/README.md

 2. Paste this ID: `1860` and click Load

-3. Load "Node Exporter" dashboard
+3. Load "Node Exporter" dashboard with datasource prometheus

 4. Set datasource to **prometheus**